 I bet that for many the term "European Porcelain Copies" conjures the image of Chinese fakes of European porcelain - the result of today's market situation.
 We are at the receiving end of faking, today (to be sure, China itself is also feeling the damage!
-The Chinese government is doing little about the situation, up oto now.)
+The Chinese government is doing little about the situation, not up to now.)
 However, this page shall set the record straight regarding copying of porcelain.

 The Europeans were actually the first to imitate porcelain - they copied Chinese porcelain!

 Sometimes Chinese motifs were copied down to the tiniest details.
 European porcelain copies bearing Chinese motifs and decorations were made from very early on.
 Soon after it entered Europe for the first time, Chinese porcelain became the rage and Europe's craftsmen tried to imitate it.
 As at the time no Kaolin clay was available, blank porcelain was imported from China to be painted in Europe.
 That is, they did not only try to make a similar clay body like the Chinese porcelain, but they frequently also made replica of Chinese decorations.
 At the same time the Europeans tried various artificial clay mixtures to imitate the Chinese porcelain, which then were decorated by European ceramic painters.